 Signal that the party is over (subtly).
 Lower the music, blow out a couple candles, turn on one light.
 If guests don't get the hint, resort to plan B: Start cleaning up.

 Dole out leftovers.
 Buy to-go boxes for guests to take home leftovers ($13 for 50, save-on-crafts.com).

 Tidy up a tad (then hit the hay).
-After guests are gone, take out the trash and recycling so your house doesn't smell like a bar when you wake up.
-“Check for furniture or carpet stains and treat those immediately, but otherwise leave the heavy cleaning and furniture moving until morning,” says Andalman.
+After guests are gone, take out the trash and recycling so your house doesn't smell when you wake up.
+Check for any spills or stains on furniture, but leave the heavy cleaning until tomorrow.